 • How do parents/carers prefer to discuss and deal with conflict and/or challenging behaviours related to their child?

-Children from linguistically diverse backgrounds may have parents/carers who do not speak English fluently or speak an English dialect different to that spoken at the school.
+Children from linguistically diverse backgrounds may have parents/carers who don't speak English fluently or speak an English dialect different to that spoken at the school.
 Family members may also have limited education in their home language.
-As a result of this, parents/carers might be reluctant to engage in some experiences, for example, talking with their child about what they have learned, or reading a book together at home.
+As a result of this, parents/carers might be reluctant to engage in some experiences – for example, talking with their child about what they have learned, or reading a book together at home.

 Families from refugee backgrounds have been displaced from their country of origin due to conflict, oppression or other factors.
 The conditions endured before relocation to Australia may have been unstable and traumatic.
 The process of leaving a country of origin and seeking refugee status may also have been rushed, risky or dangerous for a family.
 As a result, children’s access and quality of education in their home country, or while in transition may have been limited and interrupted.
 Further, displaced families may be at higher risk of having complex family structures, roles and relationships.
-Research suggests that children from families with refugee backgrounds may particularly benefit from trauma-informed strengths-based approaches coordinated at the school level (Craig 2016; WHGNE 2012).
+Research suggests that children from families with refugee backgrounds may particularly benefit from trauma-informed strengths-based approaches coordinated at the school level (Craig, 2016; Women’s Health Goulburn North East, 2012).

 Promising approaches